Introduction to Multi-Armed Bandits: Bandits with Knapsacks

 \chapter{Bandits with Knapsacks}

-\begin{ChAbstract} We study ``Bandits with Knapsacks" (\BwK), a general framework for bandit problems with ``global constraints" such as supply constraints in dynamic pricing.
-We introduce the framework, support it with several motivating examples, and explain how it is more difficult compared to the ``usual" bandits.
-We describe three different algorithms for \BwK that achieve optimal regret bounds. \end{ChAbstract}
+\begin{ChAbstract} \emph{Bandits with Knapsacks} (\BwK) is a general framework for bandit problems with global constraints such as supply constraints in dynamic pricing.
+We define and motivate the framework, and solve it using the machinery from Chapter~\ref{ch:games}.
+We also describe two other algorithms for \BwK, based on ``successive elimination" and ``optimism under uncertainty" paradigms from Chapter~\ref{ch:IID}.